How to Work Best with Fashion Influencers

 - Have you heard of my brand?
 (Working with someone who’s already a fan of your products will make things much easier)

-- What’s your engagement rent?
+- What’s your engagement rate?

 - What are your values?
 What things do you believe in?
 Do you support any social causes?